IM-consulting/lv-cap/README.md

 <a name="stop"></a>
 ### lvcap.stop()
-Manually shutdown the MQTT client, after unsubscribing to the default topics.
+Manually shutdown the MQTT client and unsubscribe from all active subscriptions.
 This is what is called when a shutdown command is received from the CM.

 <a name="setStatus"></a>